maple-labs/proxy-factory/README.md

 [![CircleCI](https://circleci.com/gh/maple-labs/proxy-factory/tree/main.svg?style=svg)](https://circleci.com/gh/maple-labs/proxy-factory/tree/main) [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

 **DISCLAIMER: This code has NOT been externally audited and is actively being developed.
-Please do not use in production.**
+Please do not use in production without taking the appropriate steps to ensure maximum security.**

 Set of base contracts to deploy and manage versions on chain, designed to be minimally opinionated, extensible and gas-efficient.
 These contracts were built to provide the necessary features to be reused across multiple projects, both within Maple and externally.